jantspo/ng2-webpack-base/README.md

 `npm start` runs in development by default.
 Webpack transpilers ts files at runtime and does not write to disk in development mode.

+##Production

+`npm build` runs production commands in `./config/webpack.prod.js`.
+It builds out a `dist` folder with all the concatenated files ready for deployment.

 ##Further Information

 For further information on using webpack with Angular 2 visit https://angular.io/docs/ts/latest/guide/webpack.html